Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Introduction

 To address this problem, I introduce a general method to simulate time-integrated quantities, such as photon-number probability distributions, without using multi-variable integration.
-The intuition is that it is easy to simulate the probability of measuring zero photons using perturbation theory \cite{carmichael2009open, fischer2018particle, fischer2018scattering, wein2020analyzing}, because there is no arrival time and hence nothing to integrate.
-This zero-photon probability can also be expressed as a linear combination of all higher-order probabilities weighted by powers of detector loss coefficients \cite{rossi2004photon,zambra2005experimental}.
-After making this connection, I show that this loss relation extends to source conditional dynamics, multi-mode scenarios, and holds also for configurations of detectors with complex efficiencies.
-The result is that time-integrated quantities can be computed by applying an inverse transform, such as a discrete Fourier transform, to a set of possibly unphysical zero-photon measurements.
-This decreases computational cost and provides a robust numerical framework for studying a wide range of photonic experiments from boson sampling to spin-mediated cluster state generation using time-dynamic sources of light.
+The basic intuition is that it is relatively easy to simulate the probability of measuring zero photons using perturbation theory \cite{carmichael2009open, fischer2018particle, fischer2018scattering, wein2020analyzing}, because there is no arrival time and hence nothing to integrate.
+Counter-intuitively, this zero-photon probability can actually provide a lot of information about the state of light \cite{nunn2022modifying, nunn2023transforming}.
+Specifically, when using an inefficient detector, the zero-photon probability can be expressed as a linear combination of all photon-number probabilities weighted by powers of detector loss coefficients \cite{rossi2004photon,zambra2005experimental}.
+Thus, by indirectly simulating photon statistics by first computing zero-photon probabilities, it is possible to circumvent prohibitive multi-dimensional integration that hinders numerical simulations of many modern quantum optics experiments.

+After making this connection, I show that the physical loss relation not only holds for zero-photon probabilities computed from source physics, but also for source conditional dynamics, multi-mode optical setups, and even mathematically extends to configurations of detectors with unphysical efficiencies.
+By focusing on zero-photon outcomes, a theoretical framework is uncovered that can considerably aid in the study and design of light produced by quantum sources.
+Notably, this framework leads to algorithms that provide an exponential speedup for photon-counting simulations and constitutes a robust numerical tool for studying a wide range of photonic experiments from boson sampling to spin-mediated cluster state generation using dynamic sources of light.

+This paper is organized as follows.
+Section \ref{background} covers the background theory on the photon-number decomposition of an emitter quantum master equation.
+The results for single-mode scenario is given in Section \ref{singlemode} followed by the multi-mode extension in Section \Ref{multimode}.
+Section \ref{discussion} discusses applications and extensions of the method and Section \ref{conclusion} concludes the paper.